China Entry Card Guide – How to Fill & Travel Requirements

 Customs and Declarations When Entering China

-When you arrive in China, after you pass immigration, you will go through customs.
-This is where officials check your luggage and ask about the things you’re bringing into the country.
+After you pass immigration, you will go through customs.
+This is where officers check your luggage and review what you’re bringing into the country.

-Here’s what you need to know to make this part of your trip easy and smooth:
+Here’s what you need to know to make this step smooth and stress-free:

 What You Can Bring Into China